A Stein characterisation of the distribution of the product of correlated normal random variables

 In Section \ref{sec2.2}, we apply our Stein characterisations to obtain recurrence relations for the raw and central moments of $Z$ and $\overline{Z}_n$, which allow for efficient computation of higher order moments.
 From our recursions, we obtain, what are to the best of our knowledge, new formulas for the first four moments of $\overline{Z}_n$ from which we deduce new formulas for the skewness and kurtosis.
-We also provide insight into the open problem of finding an explicit formula for the PDF of $\overline{Z}_n$ by deriving a differential equation satisfied by the PDF.

 \emph{Notation.} To simplify expressions, we define $r_X=\mu_X/\sigma_X$, $r_Y=\mu_Y/\sigma_Y$, $s_n=\sigma_X\sigma_Y/n$ and $s:=s_1=\sigma_X\sigma_Y$.